Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 ## Using aggregate functions in filtering

 - The `WHERE` clause can't use aggregate functions because it is **applied before** the `GROUP BY` clause while the query is executed
-- Instead, we can use the `HAVING` clause to filter based on aggregate functions:
+- Instead, we can use the `HAVING` clause to filter rows based on aggregate function results:

 ```sql
 -- which departments have more than 10 employees?